Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

                 "query": "string"
             }

-The action is a crucial part of Sherpa enabling the agent to interact with any other systems.
-In this case, the action is used for searching the vector database containing PDF content for the query.
+The action is a crucial part of Sherpa enabling the agent to interact with other systems.
+In this case, the action we are creating is used for searching the vector database containing PDF content for the query.

 This action will be passed to the QAAgent to enable the agent to search the vector database for the query.